riaf-red/riaf-red.github.io/pages/about.md

 [Email Us](mailto:redinteramericanaantifemicida@gmail.com)
 [Facebook](https://www.facebook.com/groups/369231124607099)

-{% include feature/nav-menu.html sections="About the Digital Repository;Frequently Asked Questions;About the About Page;" %}
+{% include feature/nav-menu.html sections="About the Digital Repository;Our Story;Why Femicide/feminicide?;Why Inter-american?;Who We Are and How We Work;Work with US;References;" %}

 ## About the Digital Repository